HL7/phd/pages/ContinuaPersonalAreaNetworkCodes.md

+---
-## Continua Personal Area Network Codes
+title: Continua Personal Area Network Codes
+layout: default
+active: ContinuaPersonalAreaNetworkCodes
+---

 These codes are used to express the Continua Personal Area Network (PAN) interfaces.
 The codes express both the transport (Bluetooth, USB, etc.) and specialization (Blood pressure, thermometer, glucose, etc.).